lmlg/zser/README.md

 be returned are mapped directly on top of the input source.
 Thus, *zser* can be thought of as 'zero-copy serialization', hence its name.

-With the exception of some complex-to-serialize types like modules and functions, *zser* supports every python builtin, and also any user-defined class, although extension types (those defined in C) are not supported out of the bat.
+With the exception of some complex-to-serialize types, *zser* supports every python builtin, and also any user-defined class, although extension types (those defined in C) are not supported out of the bat.
 Still, the library allows users to extend the functionality to support any type.
 Consult the documentation for further details.

 ### Basic example